arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/speech-recognition-engine/content.md

 ```

-Upload the sketch to your board, and you will have unlocked all the limitations from the trial version.
+Upload the sketch to your board, and you will have unlocked the limitations of the trial version.

 ### Licensing

 Here you can know more about the different licenses and limitations of each device.
 Remember that the code that you get for your license is also called a **voucher code**.

-#### MAKER Free Demo
+#### Free Demo

 * Compatible with the CDSpotterSDK library
 * Number of SET: x1